crisMtech95/Allbnb/README.md

  ## Images

-  Images also have Crud functionality, user's have the ability to see, add and delete the images for every post they themselves have created.
+  Images also have Crud functionality, user's have the ability to see images for every post and add and delete the images for every post they themselves have created.

  ## Reservations